 It came home with us!

-This second edition of Silent Spring – Deadly Autumn of the Vietnam War, is an account of war – a saga of anger and determination – a chronicle written in sorrow and hope.
+Silent Spring – Deadly Autumn of the Vietnam War, is an account of war – a tale of anger and determination – a chronicle written in sorrow and hope.
 It’s the story of countless veterans who served in Vietnam and could even be your story.

 While the book is categorized as a memoir, it’s also an investigational voyage into all the issues the U.S. government hasn’t told you and doesn’t want you to know about the Vietnam War.
 The work isn’t just another rehashing of the war or Agent Orange.
 Rather it’s a “silver bullet” which cuts through to the heart of the circumstances and chemical used in Vietnam—enduring toxic herbicides and insecticides—which in some cases are still being used to this very day all over the globe, even right here in America.
 Now I’m sure many of you will find that fact hard to believe.
 Nevertheless, it’s true.